olipemil/olipemil.github.io/_visualizations/cogito_band_cohp.md

 selected: true
 ---

-## Silicon band structure visualization
+## Projected COHP bonding on GaAs band structure visualization

+This page is still under development!
+Please check back later for the describtion.